About

 BRIEF BIO

 Jennifer Ohman-Rodriguez is an ordained minister of Word and Sacrament in the ELCA.
-She serves as senior pastor at St John’s Lutheran Church in Rock Island, Illinois.
-Her first book, A Time to Mourn and a Time to Dance: A Love Story of Grief, Trauma, Healing, and Faith, was published in 2022 by Chalice Press.
-Ohman-Rodriguez is a frequent workshop presenter in trauma-informed spiritual care, trauma-informed worship, and self-care for clergy.
-She also curates the Trauma Recovery Page at Compassionate Christianity, and is an instructor in pastoral care at Wartburg Seminary.
-Jennifer holds master’s degrees in early child development and divinity.
+She serves as lead pastor at St John’s Lutheran Church in Rock Island, Illinois.
+Her first book, A Time to Mourn and a Time to Dance: A Love Story of Grief, Trauma, Healing, and Faith, was published in 2022 by Chalice Press and was named one of the best Christian books on grief in 2023 by the website Choosing Therapy.
+Jennifer is a frequent workshop presenter in trauma-informed spiritual care, trauma-informed worship, and self-care.
+She has been an instructor in pastoral care and trauma-informed worship at Wartburg Seminary and currently curates the Trauma Recovery Page at Compassionate Christianity.
+Jennifer holds master’s degrees in early child development and divinity and is certified polyvagal-informed.

 FAITH STATEMENT